BMX racing is rad and totally back

 Fit Nation: Around the World in 8 Races will air three times on Saturday, October 21 between 1 p.m. and 6 p.m.
 ET and one time between 5 p.m. and 6 p.m.
 ET on Sunday, October 22.

-(CNN)The 1980s are alive and well in the heartland of America.
+DeSoto, Texas (CNN)The 1980s are alive and well in the heartland of America.
 BMX.
 Three letters that evoke -- for anyone Generation X and older -- a cultural Trapper Keeper of desirable possessions including Nike Air, Atari, Walkmans, Vans, MTV and of course that conduit of childhood freedom and rebellion, the Bicycle Motorcross.

 Picture unsupervised latchkey kids gathered around VCRs in suburban basements to watch grainy, overly recopied BMX videos of tricks and races.
 This happened and it was totally awesome.